Bioethics and Health Studies, B.A.

 Curriculum Overview

-SLU's bioethics and health studies major requires 36 credits of coursework to be spread over three broad distribution areas: foundational courses, disciplinary frameworks, and advanced issues and practice in health care ethics.
+SLU's bioethics and health studies major requires 36 credits of coursework spread over three broad distribution areas: foundational courses, disciplinary frameworks, and advanced issues and practice in health care ethics.

 Except for the major’s introductory course, HCE 2010 Foundations in Clinical Health Care Ethics, these courses do not have to be taken in strict order.
-Students can choose courses to satisfy their disciplinary frameworks and advanced issues and practice in health care ethics requirements from many possible options.
+Students can choose from many courses to satisfy their requirements for disciplinary frameworks and advanced issues and practice in health care ethics.
 Courses taken for the bioethics and health studies major requirements may also fulfill core requirements for the College of Arts and Sciences.
 The major’s flexible progression and course requirements give students a high degree of freedom in tailoring it to their interests and timeframe.

 SLU's bioethics and health studies major offers a pre-med track for students planning on pursuing medical school.